kmsholcomb/docs-rackspace/doc/style-guide/a-l-style-guidelines.rst

 Figures
 -------

-Use :ref:`sentence-style-capitalization` for figure titles, text callouts within figures, and for legends associated with a figure.
+Use sentence style capitalization for figure titles, text callouts within figures, and for legends associated with a figure.

 Capitalization with punctuation